Cisco makes $28bn move to acquire Splunk

 Why Cisco is buying Splunk

 Cisco says the acquisition, the largest in its history, will allow the company to diversify and speed up its transformation.
-This includes moving beyond its traditional markets around networking equipment and utilising AI to fight cybersecurity threats, which themselves are increasingly enabled by artificial intelligence.
+This includes moving beyond its traditional markets around networking equipment and utilising AI to fight cybersecurity threats, which themselves are increasingly enabled by AI.

-Splunk’s Steele said the partnership will also allow for greater investment in new solutions, accelerate innovation and scale-up its products.
-“Uniting with Cisco represents the next phase of Splunk’s growth journey, accelerating our mission to help organizations worldwide become more resilient, while delivering immediate and compelling value to our shareholders,” Steele said.
+Splunk’s Steele said the partnership will also allow for greater investment in new solutions, accelerate innovation and scale up its products.
+“Uniting with Cisco represents the next phase of Splunk’s growth journey, accelerating our mission to help organisations worldwide become more resilient, while delivering immediate and compelling value to our shareholders,” Steele said.

 The goal, he added, is to form a global security and observability leader that will be able to harness the power of data to improve customer outcomes.
 “We’re thrilled to join forces with a long-time and trusted partner that shares our passion for innovation and world-class customer experience,” he added.